MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-authentication.md

 ## <a id="emulator-to-bot"></a> Authenticate requests from the Bot Framework Emulator to your bot

 The [Bot Framework Emulator](../bot-service-debug-emulator.md) is a desktop tool that you can use to test the functionality of your bot.
-Although the Bot Framework Emulator uses the same [authentication technologies](#authentication-technologies) as described above, it is unable to impersonate the real Bot Connector service.
+Although the Bot Framework Emulator uses the same [authentication technologies](#authentication-technologies) as described above, it's unable to impersonate the real Bot Connector service.
 Instead, it uses the Microsoft App ID and Microsoft App Password that you specify when you connect the Emulator to your bot to create tokens that are identical to those that the bot creates.
 When the Emulator sends a request to your bot, it specifies the JWT token in the `Authorization` header of the request&mdash;in essence, using the bot's own credentials to authenticate the request.